For the latest, see Anthropology Blogs 2021. Also check out the 2021 textbook Anthropology: What does it mean to be human?

-A question posed at the beginning of 2016: Will the debut of SAPIENS have its intended effect “to transform how the public understands anthropology”?
+A question posed at the beginning of 2016: Would the debut of SAPIENS have its intended effect “to transform how the public understands anthropology”?
 Or is it “just one more voice in an already crowded online space” (Savage Minds)?
-In my feeling, the answer is that the number of independent anthropology blogs has indeed consolidated by 2018.
-More anthropology bloggers are either writing for projects like Sapiens or using well-established platforms (Facebook, Instagram, Medium, Twitter) to convey their message.
+From my perspective, the answer was that the number of independent anthropology blogs indeed consolidated by 2018.
+More anthropology bloggers were either writing for projects like Sapiens or using well-established platforms (Facebook, Instagram, Medium, Twitter) to convey their message.
 In retrospect, 2015-2016 may have been the highpoint for independent anthropology blogs.

 DANG, the Digital Anthropology Group

 AAA – American Anthropological Association Blog

 The American Anthropological Association (AAA) created this blog as a service to members and the general public.
 A forum to discuss topics of debate in anthropology and a space for public commentary on association policies, publications and advocacy issues.

 Aidnography: Reflections on development, communication & (social) media